Top OSS Incident Response Tools

 Security monitoring and threat detection tools

-IR tools in this category serve as the first line of defense by quickly identifying and analyzing potential security events.
+IR tools in this category support early identification and analysis of potential security events. by quickly identifying and analyzing potential security events.
 They offer a range of functionalities, including SIEM systems, endpoint detection and response (EDR), and extended detection and response (XDR).
-Here, we have oneopen-source option.
+Here, we cover one open-source option.

 Graylog